karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 11 (2.8) - Distributed Cognition.md

 1. Activity theory generalizes our unit of analysis from the task to the activity; we're not just interested in what users doing but why users are doing it
 2. Activity theory puts an emphasis on the idea that we can create low level operations from higher level actions
-3. Activity theory points out that actions by the user can actually move up and down a hierarchy
+3. Activity theory points out that actions by the user can actually move up and down a hierarchy.
+Eg: After some time, shifting gears becomes second nature; so it becomes a operator from a goal.

 ## Section Quizzes